Demand-Side Platform for Media Buying Explained

 High Initial Investments

-Be sure to calculate the cost of servers, investments required for building a platform, maintenance costs, etc. If you pay a large commission to the demand-side platform provider, it would be reasonable to not think about building your own in-house DSP platform from scratch.
+Be sure to calculate the cost of servers, investments required for building a platform, maintenance costs, etc. If you pay a hefty commission to the demand-side platform provider, it would be reasonable to not think about making your own in-house DSP platform from scratch.
 And what's even better, to find a quality white-label DSP software solution and buy it.

-What is White Label DSP?
+What is a White Label DSP?

 Here is the short list of White Label Demand-Side Platforms available on the market: